How crude oil is refined into petroleum products

 Modern separation involves piping crude oil through hot furnaces.
 The resulting liquids and vapors are discharged into distillation units.
-All refineries have atmospheric distillation units, while more complex refineries may have vacuum distillation units.
+All refineries have atmospheric distillation units, but more complex refineries may have vacuum distillation units.

-Inside the distillation units, the liquids and vapors separate into petroleum components called fractions according to their boiling points.
+Inside the distillation units, the liquids and vapors separate into petroleum components, called fractions, according to their boiling points.
 Heavy fractions are on the bottom and light fractions are on the top.

 The lightest fractions, including gasoline and liquefied refinery gases, vaporize and rise to the top of the distillation tower, where they condense back to liquids.

 Medium weight liquids, including kerosene and distillates, stay in the middle of the distillation tower.